PuneetSetia/Assign/README.md

       git clone https://github.com/PuneetSetia/Assign.git

 2. Open Android studio -> File -> Open.
-3. Navigate to the folder where you can cloned/downloaded the repository.
+3. Navigate to the folder where you have cloned/downloaded the repository.
 4. Replace the google_maps_key string in google_maps_api_key.xml file with your key.
 5. Compile and Run.